orbitz/opass/README.md

 are all searched case insenitively.  `opass search` will print the entire db

+## Editing

+    opass edit <entry name>

+Edits a single entry.
+You can change all attributes about it, even generating a new password.
+The entry name must be the exact name.
+Use quotes if it contains spaces.

+## Deleting

+    opass del <entryname1> <entryname2> ...

+Will confirm and delete all matching entry names.
+The entry names must be exact matches.
+Use quotes if there are spaces in the name.

 ## Merging

     opass merge -t 1password -f /path/to/text/dump